jake-fung/Role-Playing-Simulator/README.md

 - As a player, I want to be able to save my character list I just created into a file.

 - As a player, I want to be given an option to load my character list from a file.

+# Instructions for Grader

+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking SELECT CHARACTER button after clicking New Builder, this can select individual characters and look at their statistics.

+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by clicking REMOVE CHARACTER button after clicking New Builder, this can remove a character from the Characterlog.

+- You can locate my visual component by looking around the background, buttons, and photo in some of the windows.

+- You can save the state of my application by clicking Save Builder button.

+- You can reload the state of my application by Load Builder button.